-There are plenty of criteria that go into selecting a species of bamboo for a private garden or a landscaping project.
-But there are at least three or four characteristics that have made Bambusa oldhamii the most popular bamboo variety in America.
+There are several criteria that go into selecting a species of bamboo for a private garden or a landscaping project.
+But there are at least three or four characteristics that have made Bambusa oldhamii such a popular bamboo variety in America.

 Given the choice between running bamboo and clumping bamboo, most gardeners prefer to plant clumpers.
 Running bamboo has earned a pretty bad reputation for the way it spreads and takes over lawns and gardens, often choking out other ornamental plants.
 Once the tenacious rhizome roots of a running bamboo establish themselves, they can be almost impossible to remove.
 In some cases, running bamboos make more sense, when filling out a large area quickly, for example, but many suburban gardeners find the aggressive growth habit intimidating.
 (And in fact, there are a number of ways to contain and tame this formidable beast.)